 8. Decide on a price point for your merchandise.

 Is your merchandise high end?
 Bargain-based?
 Or somewhere in the middle?
-I like to remember the Hobby Lobby ideal.
 I want to pass my savings on to my customers, so they’ll come back again and again.
-I have some items over $300, but most are below $100.
+There are some items over $300, but most are below $100.

 9. Create a spreadsheet to keep up with cost and profit of merchandise.
 This helps keep track of what sells and what doesn’t.